stephenstotch/stephenstotch/README.md

 ![](https://komarev.com/ghpvc/?username=stephenstotch&color=red)
 <br>
 <br>
-FYI: i am a NONSHARING stephen stotch selfshipper and have been since 06/26/23, and i will continue to be for a very long time
+FYI: i am a NONSHARING stephen stotch selfshipper and have been since 06/26/23, and i will continue to be for a very long time. i am THE stephen of pony town
 <br>
 <br>
 me and bae 🫶🏻 ↓ ↓ (art by me)